jfrimmel/emballoc/README.md

 - the core algorithm is _simple_ and thus implementation errors are less likely
 - rigorous testing is done (see [here][docu-testing])
 - crate is free of undefined behavior according to `miri`
+- statically determined heap size preventing growing the heap into the stack
 - it is used in real-world applications
 - it even works on a PC (see [here][gist_hosted-test]), although that is not the primary use case
 - supports the stable compiler as there are only stable features used